 It is a process with many ups and downs along the way.

-Personal factors, which are typically present before starting a career in the music industry, can heighten the risk of developing a substance use disorder.
+Personal factors, which are typically present in childhood and early adulthood, can heighten the risk of developing a substance use disorder.

 It is important to be aware of your own susceptibility by considering:

 Genetics - family history of blood relatives with a substance use disorder.